mitranim/espo/docs/html/partials/reaction.md

 no further triggers will occur, but subscriptions remain "active" until the end of the next `.run()`, at which point they're replaced with the new subscriptions and deinited.
 They're also deinited on `.deinit()`.
-Overlapping the subscription lifetimes allows to avoid premature deinitialisation of lazy observables.
+Overlapping the subscription lifetimes allows to avoid premature deinitialization of lazy observables.

 ```js
 const reaction = new Reaction()